Filter Integrity Testing and Process Application

 What is water intrusion test?

-This test typically performed to detect the quality of defects of hydrophobic filters.
-These filters installed as air vent filters.
+This test is typically performed to detect the quality of defects in hydrophobic filters.
+These filters are generally installed as air vent filters.
 Water with pressure penetrated inside the filter upstream to compare the outcomes with the manufacturer’s specification limits.

 What does bubble point mean?